 For instance, LeBron James did not sign a max deal with the Miami Heat in 2010.
 With his experience, his maximum first-year salary figure would be $22.12 million, as opposed to the $20,020,875 figure which would be 105 percent of his 2013-14 salary).

 Conversely, Carmelo Anthony can be offered a maximum of $22,458,401 in the first year based on the 105 percent rule and his 2013-14 salary of $21.49 million.

 With all that said, here’s a division-by-division look at free agents (and potential free agents) heading into the start of this year’s make-it-rain season.

-Tags: 2014 NBA Free Agency Atlanta Hawks Boston Celtics Brooklyn Nets Charlotte Bobcats Chicago Bulls Cleveland Cavaliers Dallas Mavericks Denver Nuggets Detroit Pistons Featured Golden State Warriors Houston Rockets Indiana Pacers Los Angeles Clippers Los Angeles Lakers Memphis Grizzlies Miami Heat Milwaukee Bucks Minnesota Timberwolves New Orleans Pelicans New York Knicks Oklahoma City Thunder Orlando Magic Philadelphia 76ers Phoenix Suns Popular Portland Trail Blazers Sacramento Kings San Antonio Spurs Toronto Raptors Utah Jazz Washington Wizards
+Tags: 2014 NBA Free Agency Atlanta Hawks Boston Celtics Brooklyn Nets Charlotte Bobcats Chicago Bulls Cleveland Cavaliers Dallas Mavericks Denver Nuggets Detroit Pistons Golden State Warriors Houston Rockets Indiana Pacers Los Angeles Clippers Los Angeles Lakers Memphis Grizzlies Miami Heat Milwaukee Bucks Minnesota Timberwolves New Orleans Pelicans New York Knicks Oklahoma City Thunder Orlando Magic Philadelphia 76ers Phoenix Suns Portland Trail Blazers Sacramento Kings San Antonio Spurs Toronto Raptors Utah Jazz Washington Wizards